Anthropology (ANTH)

 Attributes: Social Science

 A comparative study of belief systems, rituals, and ceremonies in non-Western and Western societies and cultures.
-Students may not hold for credit both ANTH 3810 and ANTH 3811.
+May not be held with ANTH 3811.

 PR/CR: A minimum grade of C is required unless otherwise indicated.